nadeemse/angular2-boilerplate/README.md

 ## Project Setup

 Follow the following steps and you're good to go!
-Important: Typescript and npm has to be installed on your machine!
+Important: NPM has to be installed on your machine!

 ## 1: Clone repo
     git clone https://github.com/nadeemse/angular2-boilerplate.git